Annamarie2019/ExampleDApps/README.md

 For each example, enter:

-- `local` or `testnet` for both the test and the deploy steps, except for deposit-address and send-token, which you run on testnet.
+- `local` or `testnet` for both the test and the deploy steps, except for deposit-address and send-token, which run on testnet.

 - `source-chain` and `destination-chain`